lz4/lz4/examples/blockStreaming_lineByLine.md

  - Output decompressed plain text line to the file.
  - Forward ringbuffer offset.
 If offset exceeds end of the ringbuffer, reset it.

-Continue these procedure to the end of the compressed file.
+Continue these procedures to the end of the compressed file.